[For People in Their 50s] Ranking of Easy-to-Sing Karaoke Songs [2026]

 On top of that, the range—mid1 F# to hi D#—is a generally accessible one, making it, overall, a very easy song to sing.

-I’m smitten with you.Yellow Magic Orchestra86rank/position
+I’m smitten with you.Yellow Magic Orchestra90rank/position

-Yellow Magic Orchestra, a group that gained popularity with their innovative electronic music.
+Yellow Magic Orchestra is a group that gained popularity for their innovative electronic music.

-This song, “Kimi ni, Mune Kyun,” was composed from the perspective of the members—who were providing hit numbers to idols at the time—thinking, “If we can keep churning out idol hits, then in theory we could also become popular as ‘middle-aged idols.
+Their song “Kimi ni, Mune Kyun.” was composed from the perspective that, since they had been supplying hit numbers to idols at the time, “if we can keep cranking out idol hits, then in theory we could also become popular as middle-aged idols ourselves.”
+As a result, it features a catchy, somewhat cute melody.

-With a narrow vocal range and a relatively even vocal line, it’s also a very easy song to sing.
+With a narrow vocal range and a fairly even melodic contour, it’s also a very easy song to sing.

-Farewell, Siberian RailwayHiromi Ohta88rank/position
+Farewell, Siberian RailwayŌta Hiromi91rank/position

 Hiromi Ohta, the female singer known for songs like “Cotton Handkerchief.”
 Because many people have the impression that her voice is high, some may assume her songs are difficult to sing.